Early Voting

 At “early voting sites."
 An early voting site will operate similarly to an election day polling location but will be set up to serve large numbers of voters, rather than a single precinct.

-If you are registered in the City of Ann Arbor, you can early vote at:
+If you are registered in the City of Ann Arbor, you can early vote at any one of the following 6 locations:

 If you are registered in Washtenaw County, but not in the City of Ann Arbor, please go to the Washtenaw County Elections Office for information.